Optimism Stabilizes Thompson Sampling for Adaptive Inference: Introduction

 \subsection{Related Work}

-\paragraph{Adaptive inference for bandit algorithms.} Classical bandit theory primarily emphasizes regret and sample-complexity guarantees \citep{lattimore2020bandit}, while comparatively less attention has been devoted to statistical inference under adaptive data collection.
-A recent line of work addresses this gap via the notion of \emph{stability} \citep{lai1982least}, which provides sufficient conditions under which studentized estimators remain asymptotically normal even when effective sample sizes are random and history-dependent.
-For UCB-type algorithms \citep{lai1985asymptotically,lai1987adaptive,auer2002finite} in the multi-armed bandit setting, \citet{fan2022typical,khamaru2024inference,han2024ucb} establish stability and derive asymptotically valid inference.
-Beyond the multi-armed setting, \citet{fan2025statistical} study linear bandits and provide inference guarantees for LinUCB \citep{li2010contextual,abbasi2011improved}, and related stability-based approaches have also been developed in broader contextual or adversarial regimes \citep{praharaj2025avoiding}.
-Our focus differs in that we study Thompson sampling, whose posterior-sampling randomness yields qualitatively different stability behavior.
+\paragraph{Adaptive inference for bandit algorithms.} Classical bandit theory primarily emphasizes regret and sample-complexity guarantees~\citep{lattimore2020bandit}, while comparatively less attention has been devoted to statistical inference under adaptive data collection.
+A recent line of work addresses this gap via the notion of \emph{stability}~\citep{lai1982least}, which provides sufficient conditions under which studentized estimators remain asymptotically normal even when effective sample sizes are random and history-dependent.
+For UCB algorithms~\citep{lai1985asymptotically,lai1987adaptive,auer2002finite} in the multi-armed bandit setting,~\citet{fan2022typical,khamaru2024inference,han2024ucb} establish stability and derive asymptotically valid inference.~\citet{fan2024precise} study the UCB-V algorithm and identify potential instability for this method.
+Beyond the multi-armed setting,~\citet{fan2025statistical} study linear bandits and provide inference guarantees for LinUCB~\citep{li2010contextual,abbasi2011improved}, and related stability-based approaches have also been developed in broader contextual or adversarial regimes~\citep{praharaj2025avoiding}.
+Our focus differs in that we study Thompson sampling, whose random Gaussian indices yield qualitatively different stability behavior.
+More broadly, our work is also related to~\citet{dimakopoulou2021online} and~\citet{howard2021time}. ~\citet{dimakopoulou2021online} modify the TS decision rule itself, using adaptive reweighting and doubly robust estimation with the goal of improving online decision performance.~\citet{howard2021time} develop general time-uniform, nonparametric confidence sequences based on concentration inequalities.
+We use a related time-uniform concentration idea only as a perturbation-control tool; our inferential object remains fixed-horizon Wald inference along the realized trajectory of optimistic TS.